vedatechnologiesinc/vix/README.md

 # vix

-Vix is a program for interacting with the Nix ecosystem
+`vix` -- a program for interacting with the Nix ecosystem

 ## Usage